 This course includes the study and application of stage scenery painting technique involving equipment, preparation, mixing and layout.
 This course includes lab work on actual stage productions.

 Permission of instructor required.
+Terms offered: W

 TPA2212 - Sound Production for the Theatre